-Performance Test Execution word refers to run the tests specific to performance testing like load test, soak test, stress test, spike test etc. using performance testing tool.
-Performance Test Plan contains detailed information of all these tests which need to be executed in the performance testing window.
+Performance Test Execution word refers to running the tests specific to performance testing like load test, soak test, stress test, spike test etc. using a performance testing tool.
+Performance Test Plan contains detailed information on all these tests which need to be executed in the performance testing window.
 Basically, this phase has two sub-phases:

 - Test Execution: To run the planned performance tests

 - Result Analysis: To analyse the test result and prepare an interim test report